 Enjoy Amman art scene

-The Jordanian capital has a truly artsy heart and one of the coolest things to do in Amman is going to art galleries and exploring the city to appreciate the street art.
-Murals spread are spread around town.
-The best place for art, however, is Darat al-Funun, located on the hillside to the north of downtown Amman.
+The Jordanian capital has a truly artsy heart so make sure to appreciate its street art!
+Murals are spread around town.
+The best place for art, however, is Darat al-Funun, on the hillside to the north of downtown Amman.
 This complex includes an art gallery with exhibits of the most prominent contemporary Jordanian artists.
 To top this off, the views from there are breathtaking.

 PRACTICAL INFORMATION: Darat al-Funun is open from 10:00 am to 7:00 pm Saturdays to Thursdays.
 It is closed in August and during public holidays.
 During Ramadan it closes at 3:00 pm.